-We receive many phone calls regarding what is the total hardness of our water expressed in grains grains per gallon.
+We receive many phone calls regarding what is the total hardness of our water expressed in grains per gallon.
+The average is 16.3 grains per gallon.
 The range is 13.5 to 16.3 grains per gallon.

 Keeping Informed